pragma-art/pragma-template/README.md

 Produces a final production build `.zip` file to `project.zip`, giving byte and ETH cost stats.

 You can upload this `.zip` file to the Pragma [playground](https://beta.pragma.art/playground) directly

-## Source Structure

-See `./src/` folder:

-- `index.js` is the main entry point which sets up the p5.js rules
-- `util/` is a folder that contains some example utilities (PRNG, color, math)

 ## License & Disclamer